nikahmadz/Firedash/README.md

 ---

 This repository host development & documentation notes for Firedash.
-To know more about Firedash, [visit the about page](https://nikahmadz.github.io/Firedash/).
+To know more about Firedash, [visit the about page][about].

 ---